eesmer/DebianSBS/README.md

 - Setting up and managing the FileServer service (samba) continues yet

 ## Requirements
-It works in Debian10 environment(Debian10).
+It works in Debian environment(Debian10).
 Desktop environment is not required.

 ## Installation and Usage
 ```sh